Home ownership is generally seen as A Good Thing.

 But, if we’re honest, most of us have a bit of Doctor Evil’s attitude to housing in us.
 Its just that we have less money than him.

-For Dr Evil a house is not about our basic need for shelter.
+For Dr Evil a house is not about the basic need for shelter.
 It’s a statement that he’s a force to be reckoned with.
-And it must be massive to hold all his laser beams, nuclear bombs and other status-signalling possessions (see point 6 below).

 4. A house is a store of value